 Please do not leave the vehicle without the guides’ knowledge, and stay in the vehicle at all times unless advised otherwise.
 For your own safety, do not hang your hand outside the window during the game drive.

-According the World Health Organisation, transmission of ebola requires direct contact with blood, secretions, organs or other body fluids of infected living or dead persons or animals, all unlikely exposures for the average safari traveller.
+According to the World Health Organisation, transmission of eEbolarequires direct contact with blood, secretions, organs or other body fluids of infected living or dead persons or animals, all unlikely exposures for the average safari traveler.
 In Kenya and other East African countries health staff and border posts and points of entry are on alert and being highly vigilant, and this will enable prompt detection, notification, and appropriate management of any suspected cases in the country.